 During the year the Board reviewed the composition of the Board and the balance of skills, knowledge and experience its members bring, and concluded that the Board has the appropriate balance for the Company.

-Non-executive Directors are appointed for an initial term of three years which is then renewed and extended for not more than two further three-year terms.
-Nick Land, Tony De Nunzio, Chris Britton and Etienne Jornod were all first appointed to the Board in 2008 and reappointed for further three-year terms in 2011.
+Non-executive Directors are appointed for an initial term of three years which is then renewed and extended for not more than two further three year terms.
+Nick Land, Tony De Nunzio, Chris Britton and Etienne Jornod were all first appointed to the Board in 2008 and reappointed for further three year terms in 2011.
+Following a review of their performance by the Executive Chairman, it was concluded that each continued to contribute effectively and with proper commitment, devoting adequate time to carry out their duties.
+The Board approved the recommendation that each of the non-executive Directors be re-elected for a further term of up to three years, the period being dependent on whether and when Walgreens exercises its option to merge with the Group.

 The Board has a programme which enables it to discharge its responsibility to provide leadership to the Company within a framework of prudent and effective controls and to assess and manage risk.
 The Board has five regular meetings scheduled in the year, including one strategy meeting, with other meetings convened as required.